codebje/ezpz/stm32-usb/README.md

 There's a 1024-byte buffer available, to be shared between a 64-byte buffer descriptor table and the buffers for received and transmitted data.
 All endpoints in a Full-speed device are limited to a maximum of 64 bytes per packet, but the low level driver will take care of multi-packet transmissions on an IN endpoint.

+### ZDI protocol

+The ZDI protocol is documented in the eZ80 family product specifications.
+It's a two-wire synchronous serial protocol, with a bidirectional data signal.
+This signal is push-pull: the maximum speed of the clock is 8MHz, and the line should be pulled up with a minimum 10kΩ resistor.
+The RC network against the CPU's input pin is too slow for this to be an open drain pin.
+Therefore, care is required to prevent burning pins out with contention.

+An application note recommends 33Ω series resistors on the line, which regrettably I did not read prior to finalising the hardware design.
+This would have limited current to 100mA, which still is enough to damage both devices anyway.
+Due to mixing up `str` and `ldr` I wound up driving the two ICs in competition anyway, but magically the protections in each seemed to save me from myself.
+Looks like I pulled a Homer.

+The protocol idles clock and data lines high.
+To start a transaction, the data signal is driven low while the clock is held high.
+Every transaction begins by the master (the STM32) sending a register address and direction bit.
+Between each byte is a single-bit separator - the master drives this bit at least for the first byte, but it's not clear from documentation who drives it after a read byte.
+Logic analyser traces suggest the CPU stops driving after the final data bit, with the pull-up resistor bringing it high shortly thereafter.

+It's not clear how repeated reads work.
+When does the CPU stop sending more data?
+If I do a read, then toggle the clock line again a few seconds later, will more reads happen?
+Is there a timeout?
+I assume a new start signal will terminate a read, but if the µC is interrupted after four bits of a read how would it re-synchronise to safely drive the start signal again?

+The operations of the break control register are a bit opaque.
+Reading registers or memory requires the CPU to be in ZDI mode (ie, bit 7 of `ZDI_STAT` is set).
+I assumed bit 0 of `ZDI_BRK_CTRL`, the `SINGLE_STEP` flag, would cause the CPU to hit its next breakpoint faster than a single ZDI transaction.
+Writing `$81`{.z80asm} to the register does halt the CPU and allow the other ZDI operations to work, but writing `$01`{.z80asm} doesn't result in the CPU entering ZDI mode again.
+I might be able to work out more when it's not just excuting `rst $38`{.z80asm} endlessly.

 ### UART bridging

 Bridging between the two UARTs and the USB interfaces largely takes place in `usbd_cdc_if.c`.
 Each bridge has a circular buffer for each data direction.
 The buffer from the USB to the UART is a packet buffer: each USB transaction receives up to 64 bytes of data.